Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: Abstract

 \section{Abstract}

-In this paper, we propose an efficient quantum algorithm for solving nonlinear stochastic differential equations (SDE) via the associated Fokker-Planck equation (FPE).
-We discretize FPE in space and time using the Chang-Cooper scheme, and compute the solution of the resulting system of linear equations using the quantum linear systems algorithm.
-The Chang-Cooper scheme is second order accurate and satisfies conservativeness and positivity of the solution.
-We present detailed error and complexity analyses that demonstrate that our proposed quantum scheme, which we call the Quantum Linear Systems Chang-Cooper Algorithm (QLSCCA), computes the solution to the FPE within prescribed $\epsilon$ error bounds with polynomial dependence on state dimension $d$.
-Classical numerical methods scale exponentially with dimension, thus, our approach provides an \emph{exponential speed-up} over traditional approaches.
+In this paper, we propose efficient quantum algorithms for solving nonlinear stochastic differential equations (SDE) via the associated Fokker-Planck equation (FPE).
+We discretize the FPE in space and time using two well-known numerical schemes, namely Chang-Cooper and implicit finite difference.
+We then compute the solution of the resulting system of linear equations using the quantum linear systems algorithm.
+We present detailed error and complexity analyses for both these schemes and demonstrate that our proposed algorithms, under certain conditions, provably compute the solution to the FPE within prescribed $\epsilon$ error bounds with polynomial dependence on state dimension $d$.
+Classical numerical methods scale exponentially with dimension, thus, our approach, under the aforementioned conditions, provides an \emph{exponential speed-up} over traditional approaches.